spollard/josh-works.github.io/_drafts/recommended_reading.md

 - Economic cycles ("booms" followed by "busts", or "corrections") are assumed to be the normal state of affairs right now, but they need not exist.
 - Most of the money churning around the global economy doesn't _really_ exist, and once a very small people lose confidence in it, much of it will evaporate.

-This book is a fascinating read, but dense.
-I wish I could recommend a smaller book that gave adequate treatment to this topic, but I have not found it yet.
+It's so good I've read it twice; I wish I could recommend a smaller book that gave adequate treatment to this topic, but I have not found it yet.
 Just read the first 10% of the book and call it a day.

+If the topic piques your attention, but you're not down for 1000 dense pages, [this review on GoodReads](https://www.goodreads.com/review/show/2028288882?book_show_action=true&from_review_page=1) is a comprehensive summary of the book.

 ### [The Righteous Mind: Why Good People are Divided by Politics and Religion](https://www.goodreads.com/book/show/11324722-the-righteous-mind)